MadsGolding/PaddleOCR/doc/doc_en/whl_en.md

 im_show.save('result.jpg')
 ```

-Output will be a list, each item only contains bounding box
+Output will be generated as a list, each item only contains bounding box
 ```bash
 [[756.0, 812.0], [805.0, 812.0], [805.0, 830.0], [756.0, 830.0]]
 [[820.0, 803.0], [1085.0, 801.0], [1085.0, 836.0], [820.0, 838.0]]